roopekt/Portals/README.md

 # Portals

-A "game" made with unity with impossible geometry thanks to seamless see-through portals.
-The player and physics objects can move through them freely.
+A "game" made with unity featuring impossible geometry.
+This is done with seamless see-through portals.

 ## Installation